codymj/LuxIRC/README.md

 =======
 LuxIRC is intended to be a basic IRC client without too much bloat (I hope).
 It is a self-project of mine to learn the basics of GUI and network programming while making something useful.
 I am testing and developing the program in Arch Linux only (for now).

-This software is not currently finish and may have some bugs.
+This software is not currently finished and may have some bugs.

 <p>
 	<img src="https://i.imgur.com/T8J5rYv.png" />